MTI-2023-TALA/Socra/README.md

 ## How to use

-In ordre to use the keyword search functionnality, ypu need to:
+In order to use the keyword search functionnality, you need to:

 - GET on localhost:3000/search
 - The body must respect the following format: